Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 2. One suggestion would be to include some more visualizations.
 I really liked the graph you included to show no correlation between k-band and comments, so especially once you get into developing your classifier, more visualizations like that would be helpful to understand the data better.

 3. I was surprised to learn how many different variations of Ted Talks there were, especially that some (like with the high average k-bands), can be performances.
 Very interesting, and good job digging into your data!

+-- Hi Ashley!
+Thanks for your feedback about my project.
+I tried to put more visualization in my analysis after reading your comments, and I found something totally unexpected!
+All credits to you & Camryn :D thanks a lot!!